biocodellc/documentation/docs/fims/query.rst

 .. _psql tokenization: https://www.postgresql.org/docs/9.5/static/textsearch-intro.html#TEXTSEARCH-INTRO_CONFIGURATIONS

-FIMS Queries
+GEOME Queries
 ============

-FIMS provides a custom sql-like query syntax to help you find the data you need.
+GEOME provides a custom sql-like query syntax to help you find the data you need.
+The following documentation supplements the Swagger Applicaiton Programming Interface.

 By default, the query terms are executed against all columns in the project.
 To execute a query against a specific column, you can construct the query in the form ``columnName:query``.